Could increasing funding for students with disabilities be the key to economic growth, reducing the school to prison pipeline, and ending ableism?

 Would fully funding IDEA reduce the school to prison pipeline?

 Research shows many students at risk of incarceration have undiagnosed disabilities.
 Current lack of compliance to IDEA is causing students with disabilities to slip through the cracks and be truant, drop out, or misbehave.
 Funding IDEA would improve compliance, which would lead to reducing the school to prison pipeline.
 Service providers have enormous caseloads.
 Additional funding would increase compliance with regulations by allowing providers the ability to focus on individual students more closely.
 Compliance with IDEA helps the school to correctly identify students with disabilities before they end up incarcerated, and reduces exclusion from regular education classrooms.
-Students are also discussing the moral and physical consequences of people with disabilities being incarcerated.
+Students must also address questions, like: is the school to prison pipeline increasing or decreasing?
+In what way is school already like prison?

 Would fully funding IDEA decrease society’s ableism?